SelesAbraham/email_automation/README.md

 Once the Build is successful, the email recipient should receive an email.

-Automatic trigger of build: In this repository, [Cron Job](https://github.com/SelesAbraham/email_automation/blob/main/Jenkinsfile#L4) is set to schedule every Saturday at 8:00AM.
+### Automatic trigger of Build
+In this repository, [Cron Job](https://github.com/SelesAbraham/email_automation/blob/main/Jenkinsfile#L4) is set to schedule every Saturday at 8:00AM.